HUSKY (Medicaid) and other Qualified Health Plans

 - To be eligible for a Qualified Health Plan individuals must be legally present in the country and must plan to stay for the duration of the plan year.

 If you don’t have insurance, our Certified Application Counselor (CACs) can help you enroll.
 Our counselors have been extensively trained to help you navigate Access Health CT, Connecticut’s healthcare marketplace.
 Access Health CT is the gateway to both HUSKY and other Qualified Health Plans (QHPs).
-For help, please contact Lillian Torres either by email at email@example.com or by phone at 203-777-7411, ext.
-5011.
+For help or any questions, please call our team at 203-777-7411.